 - Preparing the victim for the arrival of EMTs

 These requirements are only the beginning of water rescue competencies.
-Site managers may design tests that include additional components, such as multiple victim situations, navigating strong surf, or using floatation and rescue aids.
-Lifeguard certification should cover the basic components and offer participants the option of studying advanced rescue techniques in order to provide certifications that prepare guards for rescues in a variety of environments.
+Site managers may design tests with additional components, such as multiple victim situations, navigating strong surf, or using floatation and rescue aids.
+Lifeguard certification should cover the basic components and offer participants the option of studying advanced rescue techniques to provide certifications that prepare guards for rescues in various environments.

-Lifeguard certification is a process designed to prepare a person to work in a situation when water related accidents are possible.
+CPR certification classes for a lifeguard is a process designed to prepare a person to work in a situation when water-related accidents are possible.
+If you are a lifeguard, you must enroll in an accredited BLS certification online.
 The skills and standards listed in this article describe the foundation skills that certification depends on and the types of things a lifeguard will need to know how to do once employed.
-In addition to the skills discussed above, a lifeguard may need basic first aid skills and techniques for sharing safety guidelines with swimmers in the water.
-No matter of the swimming expertise of the lifeguard, the working environment desired, or types of swimmers that a lifeguard will encounter, CPR certification is the first step to employment and confidence in one’s ability to save a life.
+In addition to the skills discussed above, a lifeguard may need basic first aid training skills and techniques for sharing safety guidelines with swimmers in the water.
+No matter the swimming expertise of the lifeguard, the working environment desired, or the types of swimmers a lifeguard will encounter, it is the first step to employment and confidence in one’s ability to save a life.